 Despite its considerable output, an acoustic compressor cover keeps noise levels down to around 50 decibels, so it doesn’t disturb outside spaces.
 Tough UV-treated polypropylene is used for the main body, with rust-resistant stainless steel fittings.
 The water flow rate is necessary for matching with an appropriate water pump, and this one has a versatile range of 30 to 75 gallons per minute.
 A digital control panel on the front of the unit provides for quick and easy operation.

 When judging heat pump efficiency, two figures are used: the SEER and HSPF ratings.
-The 18,000-BTU Cooper & Hunter ductless mini-split system is the only model found that reaches the standards of the top pick on this list, with a SEER of 19 and an HSPF of 10.
+The 12,000-BTU Cooper & Hunter ductless mini-split system is the only model found that reaches the standards of the top pick on this list, with a SEER of 19 and an HSPF of 9.5.
 Both are well in excess of federal recommendations, and pricing is competitive, too.

 At 60 decibels, it isn’t the quietest ductless mini-split system, but neither is it excessive.
 It is both AHRI certified and ETL listed.
 A cold catalyst filter helps remove dust particles and absorbs harmful airborne benzene and ammonia.
 The unit is also WiFi-ready (an additional USB adapter is required).
-While everything is provided for DIY fitting, professional installation is required for warranty compliance.
+While everything is provided for DIY fitting, professional installation is required.

 At 12,000 BTU, this Senville is intended for the kind of extra spaces created when a bedroom is added above a garage, or a small guesthouse is built in the yard.
 It will often be far more economical than extending existing HVAC.
 With a SEER rating of 19 and 9.5 HSPF, it delivers performance equal to or better than anything in its class.
 At 28 decibels, it’s comfortably quiet, too.